How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 2

 Choose one primary business KPI.
-Not three.
-The metric that answers "why are we doing this?"
-Secondary KPIs may be tracked; they should not drive decisions.
+The single metric that answers "why are we doing this?"
+Secondary KPIs may be tracked, but they do not get to drive decisions.

 3